Connecting for Kids on Facebook Connecting for Kids on Instagram Connecting for Kids on LinkedIn

 Sensory Processing Red Flags

-Are you concerned that your child may have sensory processing issues?
+Are you concerned that your child may have sensory processing differences?
 Explore common concerns in children with help from our mascot, Ollie!
 View Red Flags (en español)

 Sensory Concern Guide